jim51/CQRSSample/README.md

 # BookService Placeholder application

-This repository contains the bookservice placeholder app.
-This application is built to test the build aspects of the devops pipeline.
+This repository contains the bookservice sample app.
+This application is built to demonstrate CQRS pattern using Mediatr.

 #### Solution design
 The BookService solution has the following projects